tpham16/January-Flight-Delay-Prediction/README.md

 In get_delays.py, I pulled the table from the Kaggle dataset and I saved the rows for flights that were not diverted nor cancelled into a pandas dataframe using PostgreSQL.
 I used 'Psycop2', a Python module called which is used for PostgresSQL, to load the data into the Python file for analysis.

-Using pandas, I created a new dataframe that groups of each unique airline and airports and calculate the ratios of the respective delays, airlines and airports.
+Using pandas, I created a new dataframe that groups each unique airline and airports and calculates the ratio of the delays.